Steven-Grevera/ENC4265/manual.md

 ## Sound Settings

 ![image](https://github.com/user-attachments/assets/261ae3d9-fe4d-4fe6-8a8d-9c6c3e28836d)
+*Figure 12: Image showing the options the player has in "Sound Settings".
+Image Taken By: Steven Grevera*

 In this tab you will find various audio levels for different sets of sounds and the levels in which they will be heard from.